jalbam/nwjs_rpi/README.md

 ## Instructions
 1. **You need a _package.nw_** which is just a _.zip_ file with _.nw_ extension that contains your project (at least, it needs an _index.html_ and a _package.json_).
 The included _package.nw_ is just an example using the [Yasminoku](https://github.com/jalbam/yasminoku "Yasminoku repository") game.
-Since this is only a port, if you need it you can go to the [official web site of NW.js] (http://nwjs.io/ "NW.js project") and read the documentation to know more about the _package.nw_, _package.json_, etc.
+Since this is only a port, if you need it you can go to the [official web site of NW.js] (http://nwjs.io/ "NW.js project") and read the documentation to know more about _package.nw_, _package.json_, etc.

 2. Optional: **merge _nw_ and _package.nw_** into a single file with the following command:
 	```